Cape Malay recipe for braised chicken

 First make the masala into a paste.
 You can do this using a pestle and mortar, or in a blender.
 If necessary add a little bit of olive oil.
 Then rub the masala over the chicken pieces and set them aside in a shallow dish.

-Put the oil into a large pot look at, Genealogy heated to medium and brown the potato quarters.
+Put the oil into a large pot have a look at, Guide to Costs of Kitchen Renovations (Perth) heated to medium and brown the potato quarters.
 Remove and also set aside, but in a separate dish.
 Then brown the onions until golden.
 Put the chicken pieces in with the onion and cook, turning often for about 20 minutes.
 Then add the water; bring to the boil and simmer for 10 minutes.
-Put the potatoes back into the pot also look at, Water Storage Harvesting-Australian Tank and simmer for a further 15 minutes without a lid so that some of the water have a look at, Doll Making Hair evaporates and the sauce thickens.
+Put the potatoes back into the pot also see, Home Improvement Show and simmer for a further 15 minutes without a lid so that some of the water checkout, RC Beginner Helicopters evaporates and the sauce thickens.

 Yellow rice is a great accompaniment to this easy South African Cape Malay recipe.